 Many Years From Now, Barry Miles

-The unreleased take two broke down because McCartney thought there would be another middle sixteen after the solo.
-The guitar break itself was fluffed by Harrison, prompting Lennon to ask, “What kind of solo was that?”
+The unreleased take two broke down because Paul McCartney thought there would be another middle sixteen after the solo.
+The guitar break itself was fluffed by George Harrison, prompting John Lennon to ask, “What kind of solo was that?”

 Six years later the group revisited the song, with Billy Preston on keyboards.
-They recorded a number of versions over three consecutive days, beginning on 28 January 1969.
+The Beatles recorded a number of versions in January 1969.

 The song was mixed by Phil Spector, with no major changes, on 23 March 1970, and was released in May on the Let It Be album.
-The song was remastered in 2003 from the original session tapes for Let It Be… Naked.
+‘One After 909’ was remastered in 2003 from the original session tapes for Let It Be… Naked.